 What Causes Bowel Obstruction In Dogs?

-Most frequently, bowel obstructions are caused when a dog ingests foreign objects, such as toys, rocks, bones, and more.
-These objects are unable to pass through the intestines and become lodged.
-They can also cause perforation of the stomach and intestines.
+Most frequently, bowel obstructions happen when a dog ingests foreign objects, such as toys, rocks, or bones.
+These objects can’t pass through the intestines, so they become lodged in your dog’s system.
+Having these items stuck internally can also cause perforation (holes) of the stomach and intestines.

 Occasionally, other medical conditions can cause bowel obstruction in dogs.
-These include masses or tumors, twisting of the intestines around the membrane that separates them from the abdominal wall, pyloric stenosis (narrowing of the passage from the stomach to the small intestine), hernias, and intestinal parasites
+Other possible causes of dog bowel obstruction include masses or dog tumors, twisting of the intestines around the membrane that separates them from the abdominal wall, pyloric stenosis (narrowing of the passage from the stomach to the small intestine), hernias in dogs, and intestinal parasites like worms.

-“You should seek veterinary attention for your dog as soon as you suspect they may have ingested something that could cause a blockage,” says Dr. Jerry Klein, AKC’s Chief Veterinary Officer.
+“You should seek veterinary attention for your dog as soon as you suspect they may have ingested something that could cause a blockage,” says Dr. Jerry Klein, Chief Veterinary Officer for the AKC.
 “Left untreated, it could result in extensive discomfort, severe fluid loss, intestinal rupture, and even death.
 In the meantime, do not give your dog any more food until the problem is resolved.”

-Your veterinarian will likely perform a physical exam and probably perform either a radiograph or ultrasound to try to positively confirm the presence of a foreign object or mass.
-Sometimes, if the object is the right size and may still be in the stomach, an endoscopy may be performed.
-This involves inserting a thin tube with a camera down your dog’s throat, attached to a small clasping mechanism in hopes of retrieving the foreign object.
+Your veterinarian will likely perform a physical exam.
+They will probably also perform either a radiograph or ultrasound, which will try to confirm whether or not a foreign object or mass is present.
+Sometimes, if the object is the right size and may still be in the stomach, your vet may perform an endoscopy.
+An endoscopy involves inserting a thin tube with a camera down your dog’s throat, attached to a small, clasping mechanism, in hopes of retrieving the foreign object.

 The best way to prevent bowel obstruction is to discourage and block your dog from trying to eat certain types of bones, sticks, rocks, and similar objects.
-Keep foods that are toxic to dogs and other temptations, including garbage cans, out of reach.
-Teaching the “Leave It” command can prevent your dog from attempting to explore something harmful.
-Only give your puppy or dog toys and treats that are safe and appropriate for them to chew.
-Call your veterinarian immediately if you suspect or know your dog ate something unusual.
+Keep foods that are toxic to dogs and other temptations, including garbage cans, out of reach (and consider trying a dog-proof garbage can).